brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/domestic-violence.md

       If you have been charged with domestic violence, please contact Blumberg & Associates.
 When your future is on the line, you need an Arizona domestic violence law firm where skill and experience are more than just a slogan.

+      Blumberg & Associates is committed to helping people throughout Arizona who have been arrested or charged with domestic violence offense.
+Our Phoenix domestic violence attorneys routinely help clients throughout the state of Arizona, including people in Maricopa County, Yavapai County, Coconino County, Pinal County, and the cities of Phoenix, Mesa, Glendale, Tempe, Peoria, Scottsdale, Prescott, Tucson, and Flagstaff.
     styles:
       self:
         height: auto